Last Updated on

 13. Duplicate Content Review

 Over half of all websites have duplicate content issues, either internally or with external websites.
-Use a service such as Copyscape to run regular duplicate content checks.
+We use a service such as Copyscape to run regular duplicate content checks.
+It’s important to do a complete content audit of your website.
 Duplicate content can cause confusion for the search engines and negatively impact your SEO.

 14. Review H1s